iobroker-community-adapters/ioBroker.beckhoff/README.md

 ### Adapter Configuration
 1. Choose your Runtime Version
 2. Fill in Target IP-Adress and AMS-Net-ID.
+3. On TwinCat 2 fill in the Instance Name of Struct.
+(Case Sensitiv!!)
-3. Fill in the correct Tablename of the before created GlobalVariableTable (Case Sensitiv!!)
+4. On TwinCat 3 fill in the correct Tablename of the before created GlobalVariableTable (Case Sensitiv!!)
-4. All other Points u mostly not need to Change.
+5. All other Points u mostly not need to Change.

 ### Dataexchange
 * When some Value is changed in PLC then it will be automatic transferred to ioBroker